-It’s just a gentle 10-minute walk through the forest to the mighty Brandywine Falls, which thunder down a staggering 220-foot (70-meter) steep-sided gorge.
+It’s only a gentle 10-minute walk through the forest to the mighty Brandywine Falls, which thunder down a staggering 220-foot (70-meter) steep-sided gorge.

-And the falls are only a short 15- to 20-minute drive south of Whistler Village, just off Highway 99 – definitely worth visiting when driving to or from Whistler.
+The falls are a short 15- to 20-minute drive south of Whistler Village, just off Highway 99.

-You may know Whistler as a top ski and snowboard resort in North America.
+You may know Whistler as a top ski and snowboard resort.